vipul2802/o365hq.com/content/blog/9 Myths About Going to the Cloud.md

 As far as privacy is concerned, the fundamental principal Microsoft adheres to is that data belongs to the customer, and only the customer can control it.
-Office 365 is only a tool that runs the service for you and is accountable to you.
+Microsoft 365 is only a tool that runs the service for you and is accountable to you.
 Besides built-in protection, customers enjoy unique controls that empower them to customize information protection (like data loss prevention, information protection, email encryption,